NathanielHart44/rspdocs/docs/migrate.md

 - `get_player_inventory`
 - `get_reward_split`

 After implementing these endpoints, you should call the `create_players` endpoint for all players in your game.
-This will create a player account for each player in the database.
+This will create a player account for each player in the RSP records.

 === "Python"
     ```python
     payload = {
-        "igns": ["player1", "player2", "player3"]
+        "igns": ["PLAYER1", "PLAYER2", "PLAYER3"]
     }
     rsp_players = rsp_create_players(payload)
     if rsp_players["success"]: